“If you are selling to everyone then you are selling to no one.”

 Your brand strategy is not the same as your marketing strategy.
 The easiest way to separate the two is by thinking of marketing as a push to sell products and branding as a pull to attract your ideal customers.
 How strong is your branding magnet?

 Someone who the Million Dollar Women community can learn a lot from about branding is Pia Silva, author of Badass Your Brand.
-She had one of the most popular workshops at the Million Dollar Women Summit in March.
+She had one of the most popular workshops at the Million Dollar Women Summit.

 According to Pia, brands that stand out are noticeable, memorable, shareable and profitable.
 Sounds simple, right?
 But don’t worry if wrapping your mind around what those words mean for your company is hard.
 Like I said before, branding takes time to develop.